Modar-Nahhas/MAMS/README.md

 * You should create the database first
 * Copy the .env.example to a .env file and put it in the main path of the project.
 * Change the database configuration based on your local database.
-* Set the email configurations (You can use mail trap account).
+* Set the email configurations, or the mails will be written to laravel log.
 * Run the following command:
 <pre>
 composer install